kiniry/objective-c/s093030/assignment2/README.txt

 - isMemberOfClass: returns true if the receiver is an instance of the specified class.
 This excludes subclasses.

-In C# there is the corresponding two methods:
+In C# there are the corresponding two methods:
-- The is operator which corresponds exactly to isKindOfClass.
+- The is-operator which corresponds exactly to isKindOfClass.
-- The typeof operator which corresponds exactly to isMemberOfClass.
+- The typeof-operator which corresponds exactly to isMemberOfClass.

-These introspection methods can be used to typecast dynamic types to static types in order to achieve strong typing.
+These introspection methods can be used to make sure that a typecast of dynamic types to static types will succeed in order to achieve strong typing.

 ---------- Enumeration ----------
 Enumeration of arrays can be done in two ways: